kev-wes/2024_heart_attack_mlops/README.md

     * [ ] 0 points: No model monitoring
     * [ ] 2 points: Basic model monitoring that calculates and reports metrics
     * [x] 4 points: Comprehensive model monitoring that sends alerts or runs a conditional workflow (e.g. retraining, generating debugging dashboard, switching to a different model) if the defined metrics threshold is violated
-      * 🚩 Calculate report and send out email (prefect?) / cf. evidently_metrics_calculation.py for Prefect implementation with database storage (cf. HW5)}
+      * ✅ I calculate dataset drift metrics between current data (data/heart.csv) and reference data set (data/reference.csv) and send out an email alert.
 * Reproducibility
     * [ ] 0 points: No instructions on how to run the code at all, the data is missing
     * [ ] 2 points: Some instructions are there, but they are not complete OR instructions are clear and complete, the code works, but the data is missing